Flu vaccination is available every year on the NHS to help protect adults and children at risk from flu and its complications.

 - your midwifery service if they offer it for pregnant women

-Some community pharmacies now offer flu vaccination to adults (but not children) at risk of flu, including pregnant women, people aged 65 and over, people with long-term health conditions and carers.
+Some community pharmacies now offer flu vaccination to adults (but not children) at risk from flu, including pregnant women, people aged 65 and over, people with long-term health conditions and carers.

 If you have your flu vaccine at a pharmacy, you do not have to inform a GP.
 It's up to the pharmacist to do that.